What Your Therapist Really Thinks: ‘Did I Sabotage My Relationship?’

 With the most recent guy, I started getting a bad feeling about a friend that he used to date, but he swore they were just buddies.
 He was forthcoming about his friendship with this girl, but I found it very strange that he would talk all the time to this person and hang out quite frequently.
 It made me uneasy.
 I have severe trust issues.
 He knew this.
 And he put a lot of effort into reassuring me that there’s nothing going on between them.
 I tried very hard to trust him.
 I wanted to trust him.

 But I couldn’t shake my suspicions about their friendship.
 And so I became (secretly) obsessive about trying to figure out if they’re hanging out and how often they’re talking.
 It was like I knew deep down that maybe there was unfinished business between them and I was looking for any evidence to prove myself right.
 It caused me so much stress and anxiety.
 There very well could have been nothing going on, but my gut was telling me otherwise.
 I had that feeling you just can’t shake that something isn’t adding up.
-I think ultimately he sensed that this would probably be an ongoing issue, so he ended things, stating that feelings weren’t mutual, which is contradictory to everything he had been saying to me and how he treated me until that moment he broke up with me.
+I think ultimately he sensed that this would probably be an ongoing issue, so he ended things stating that feelings weren’t mutual, which is contradictory to everything he had been saying to me and how he treated me until that moment he broke up with me.

 I think my biggest concern is that I don’t know how to get over the urge to read into everything to “prove myself right” when I think I’m being wronged.
 It worries me that I will self-sabotage any future relationship.